1jour1vin

 Food and wine pairings

-Enjoy with fish in sauce, Bresse chicken with cream, frog legs, scallop carpaccio with Kombu seaweed and curry and coconut cream.
+Enjoy with fish in sauce, Bresse chicken in cream sauce, frog legs, or scallop carpaccio with kombu seaweed and a curry-coconut cream sauce

 Robert Parker - Wine Advocate